slatedocs/slate/source/includes/_integration.md

 We use topic exchange when sending update requests of document message, in order to deliver the message to the broker of the specified school by looking up the routing key

-The routing key is composed by the school core id and the phrase of the message lifecycle.
+The routing key is composed by the school core id and the phase of the message lifecycle.
 For example, to send update request, the routing key is `KB-Organization-1045.update_requests`

-After broker received the request, it sends the decisions to target applications by delivering them to direct exchange.
+After the broker receives the request, it sends the decisions to target applications by delivering them to direct exchange.

 ```ruby
 # Publish update reply with topic exchange